 Continue the play after class!

-- After class, look to your At-Home Guide for ideas to continue the play at home all week long.
+- After class, look to your My Tinkergarten page for ideas to continue the play at home all week long.

 - We’ll let you know which simple materials are used for these play ideas.

-- Each At-Home Guide also has a link to a read-aloud of a featured book that supports the week’s play and links to articles and resources to help you support your child’s learning through play.
+- Each week's resources also include a link to a read-aloud of a featured book that supports the week’s play and links to articles and resources to help you support your child’s learning through play.